-Our laboratory handles the DNA work in-house alongside our other forensic work.
-We also have partnerships with other laboratories such as The University of Derby and QuantuMDx UK, to verify results and sensitivities.
 Some of our other collaborative projects include the RESPOC system for rapid diagnosis of respiratory diseases and the DNA-based Q-CANCER project developing a fast-processing genetic sequencer for cancer biopsy samples.
-We use PCR, qPCR and genetic sequencing for a range of disease states and DNA gene expressions.

-- Forensic Ecology– Analysis of an unknown sample to determine what species the sample is from.
+- Forensic Ecology– Analysis of an unknown sample to determine from what species the sample originates.